-- I start with a painting from near the end of the period I am covering, 1938.
-It is clearly a painting but it is similar to a photograph and it is typical of this artist, Charles Spencelayh (pronounced 'Spence-lay'). - This painting, Why War? was exhibited at the 1939 Royal Academy Summer Exhibition and was voted Picture of the Year.
+- This is a good painting with which to start.
+It is clearly a painting but it is similar to a photograph and it is typical of this artist, Charles Spencelayh. - In the 1920s, following the horrors of the First World War many artists rejected what they saw as the excesses of modern art and returned to the ordered pre-war world of traditional art.
+This European wide movement was known as the 'Return to Order' and it was a reaction to the war. - This painting, Why War? was exhibited at the 1939 Royal Academy Summer Exhibition and was voted Picture of the Year.
 It was extremely popular with the public.
 Thousands of copies were sold as colour prints and the original was sold for £315 to the Harris Museum & Art Gallery, Preston, Lancashire. - Having fought in 'the war to end all wars', this First World War veteran sadly contemplates the onset of the Second World War.
-Near him lies a new gas mask and a newspaper, the Daily Sketch, with the headline 'Premiere Flying to Hitler'.
+Near him lies a new gas mask and a newspaper, the Daily Sketch,

+- with the headline 'Premiere Flying to Hitler'.
 This refers to Neville Chamberlain's attempt to make peace with Hitler in September 1938.
-The gas mask looks out of place among the tea things and it signifies the horrific possibilities that war could bring to a

-- defenceless civilian population.
+The gas mask lies incongruously amid the tea things signifying the horrific possibilities that war could bring to a defenceless civilian population.
 Spencelayh's training as a miniaturist allowed him to build up a story of visual clues in painstaking detail.
-(ArtUK website) - · (CLICK) This painting, War or no war, who cares?, was exhibited at the Royal Academy in 1945, depicts an old man dressed in gardening clothes, the newspaper on the table presumably reporting the recent events of the war.
+(ArtUK website) - (CLICK) This painting, War or no war, who cares?, was exhibited at the Royal Academy in 1945, depicts an old man dressed in gardening clothes, the newspaper on the table presumably reporting the recent events of the war.
 Spencelayh's humorous recreation of the life of a working man would have endorsed the stoicism of ordinary people at a time when the war had already continued for five years, but had made little difference to the old man whose solitary life is evident from his possessions.
 The crowded interior containing a clock, stuffed animal, painting, and gardening fork is characteristic of many of Spencelayh's paintings.
 His highly detailed technique he used and it earned him the label 'the Human Camera'.
 New styles of painting such as Impressionism passed him by and he continued the Victorian tradition of genre painting.
 He was supported by many wealthy patrons including Queen Mary (1867-1953, wife of George V, 1865-1936).
 From 1892, when he was 27, to the year of his death, when he was 93, he exhibited at the Royal Academy regularly.
-Critics regarded his work as old-fashioned by the public loved his work which was reproduced on calendars and cards. - In 1957, one year before Spencelayh's death at the age of ninety three, the critic of The Manchester Guardian remarked of his paintings, 'Most of them depict old codgers the obsolete slang rises unbidden in junk-crammed interiors that will be of considerable interest to the social historian of the future'.
+Critics regarded his work as oldfashioned by the public loved his work which was reproduced on calendars and cards. - In 1957, one year before Spencelayh's death at the age of ninety three, the critic of The Manchester Guardian remarked of his paintings, 'Most of them depict old codgers the obsolete slang rises unbidden - in junk-crammed interiors that will be of considerable interest to the social historian of the future'.